tk-425/caller-cli/README.md

 # Caller CLI

-Caller-CLI is a powerful command-line tool designed to simplify and streamline your workflow.
-Inspired by [fig.io](https://fig.io/), Caller-CLI offers shortcuts for complex and hard-to-remember commands, integrates Git features, and leverages GPT-like AI to help you quickly find and execute the commands you need.
-Whether you're looking to create custom shortcuts or need assistance with command-line tasks, Caller-CLI makes your terminal experience more efficient and intuitive.
+Caller-CLI is a handy command-line tool that makes your life easier by simplifying your workflow.
+It's inspired by [fig.io](https://fig.io/), which has shut down, and it offers shortcuts for those tricky commands you can never remember.
+Plus, it has some Git features and uses AI to help you find and run commands quickly.
+If you want to create your own shortcuts or just need a bit of help with command-line tasks, Caller-CLI is here to make things smoother and more straightforward.

 ## Installation